1 Identify Areas of Damage

 Best For: Protecting surfaces from destructive digging and chewing.
 Spray a liquid repellent directly onto outdoor surfaces you want to protect, such as:

-TIP: Protect edible crops by spraying surrounding leaves and stems.
+TIP: Protect edible crops by spraying surrounding leaves and stems.Shop Liquid Repellents »

-Best For: Creating a barrier to keep dogs out of various indoor and outdoor spaces.
+Best For: Best For: Creating a barrier to keep dogs out of various indoor and outdoor spaces.
 Sprinkle granular repellents around the perimeters of areas like:

 TIP: Apply a thick barrier of granules around objects like plants, trees or garbage pails to prevent dogs from approaching them.Shop Granular Repellents »

-Best For: Effectively frightening away approaching dogs with sudden bursts of water.
+Best For: Best For: Effectively frightening away approaching dogs with sudden bursts of water.
 Eco-friendly electronic repellents can be used to condition dogs to stay away from almost any outdoor area, such as:

-TIP: Use one alone or in conjunction with traditional repellents for the ultimate defense against intruding dogs.Shop Electronic Repellents »
+TIPS: Use one alone or in conjunction with traditional repellents for the ultimate defense against intruding dogs.Shop Electronic Repellents »

 The application process is important, as certain conditions must be met in order for an animal repellent to be effective.
 Always refer to the back panel or instruction manual.
 Critical points to remember include:

-Apply liquid repellents in dry weather and in temperatures above 40° F.
+- Apply liquid repellents in dry weather and in temperatures above 40° F.

 - Reapply repellents periodically as indicated on the label in order to maintain full repellency.
 Several encounters with your repellent(s) may be required before a dog begins to associate the discomfort with the protected area.

-Point an electronic repellent's motion sensor and sprinkler head in the direction dogs are approaching.
+- Point an electronic repellent's motion sensor and sprinkler head in the direction dogs are approaching.
 Set the unit's sensitivity to accommodate your climate and desired detection strength.

 In addition to periodic application, consistent yard maintenance is critical to keeping dogs away - as certain waste and debris can attract them.
 Eliminate anything in your yard that may attract dogs.

-The best dog repellents contain capsaicin and other pepper-based ingredients.
+- The best dog repellents contain capsaicin and other pepper-based ingredients.
 These have a scent and taste that dogs are strongly opposed to and learn to avoid.

-Homemade dog repellents like ammonia and vinegar can kill your lawn or vegetation.
+- Homemade dog repellents like ammonia and vinegar can kill your lawn or vegetation.

-Reposition your motion-activated sprinklers frequently during the first week of use.
+- Reposition your motion-activated sprinklers frequently during the first week of use.
 Dogs are intelligent and can learn to avoid your electronic repellent if it remains in the same position from installation.
 After a few weeks, dogs will begin to associate the nuisance with your yard and learn to avoid the area all together.

-The best way to repel dogs is to use multiple repelling solutions at once.
+- The best way to repel dogs is to use multiple repelling solutions at once.
 Dogs have varying personalities and thresholds for discomfort, so the more diverse your defense, the better.

-For more tips, read How To Get Rid of Dogs »
+- For more tips, read How To Get Rid of Dogs »